Every New Year’s Day, my mom makes dduk guk (tteok-guk), or Korean rice cake soup to welcome good luck and prosperity in the New Year.

 - Toss in the garlic and rice cakes.
 Then season the soup with fish sauce, soup soy sauce, and dashida.

-- Gently whisk the egg whites before slowly pouring it into the soup.
+- Gently whisk the egg whites before slowly pouring it into the soup in a circular motion.
 Add the green part of scallions and season with salt and pepper to taste.

 - Garnish with thinly sliced egg yolks, seaweed strips, scallions and sesame seeds.